anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 All 180 currencies such as the US Dollar, the Euro, the Yen and the Pound Sterling can be defined as being within the category named 'fiat money'.
 Since 1971, none of these fiat currencies are backed by gold or by any other tangible asset.
 Money has value because we believe in it.
 Money is a language to express how valuable something is socially.
 The word fiat stems from Latin and means "let it be done".
 Current money is created through an entry in a digital ledger, it is a number in an accounting system.
 There is no creation of real-world productivity behind it.

 Who is in charge of the creation of money?
 It’s a mix of governments and central banks together with commercial banks.
 It’s a centralized, hierarchical system with gatekeepers.
 There is no agreement on a supply limit or emission rate.

+Fiat is "money by decree", it's coercively managed through the state's implicit threat of violence.
+The value is being maintained by the creation of an endless tax liability that you can only satisfy with fiat money and by state-administered security markets as well as legal tender laws and tax policy.

 * Money is created by central banks in the form of paper money and coins.
 * Central banks buy assets and bonds from the open market, money flows into the system.